Cozzolino earns Heroes Award for sustainable food system efforts

 “Layne is not just a spark, she is a bonfire that will energize the economic resiliency and health of this community,” said HPHD Associate Dean Annie Wetter.

-The Hero Award was created in 2001 in honor of Casey Gazidik, a health promotion major who died from blastomycosis, a rare lung infection.
+The Heroes Award was created in 2001 in honor of Casey Gazidik, a health promotion major who died from blastomycosis, a rare lung infection.
 This award consists of a $1,000 scholarship that recognizes heroes within the College of Professional Studies and is funded through generous donations from friends and family of Gazidik and other donors in honor of their own heroes in life.